Swedish Thai Panang Chicken Curry (100 G)

 Portion Control

-Consider reducing the portion size of the Panang chicken curry to help manage the spike.
+Consider reducing the portion size of the Panang chicken curry to limit carbohydrate intake.

 Include Healthy Fats